konfigurate/mosinstall/README.md

 - Catalina, Big Sur and Monterey

-    Using the Recovery of those three Versions supports the installation of all three Versions:
+    Using the Recovery of those three Versions supports the installation of all two Versions:

     - Monterey
     - Ventura